Civil Engineer/Technician Internship Program

-The Michigan Department of Transportation (MDOT) Civil Engineer/Technician Co-op Program offers undergraduate students the opportunity to gain work experience, develop professional competence and long-range career goals, integrate work experiences with academic knowledge, and establish a professional network.
+The Michigan Department of Transportation (MDOT) Civil Engineer/Technician Internship Program offers undergraduate/graduate students the opportunity to gain work experience, develop professional competence and long-range career goals, integrate work experiences with academic knowledge, and establish a professional network.

-- The Co-op Program allows students to gain practical experience and solid understanding of work in civil engineering and civil engineering technology.
+- The Internship Program (formerly MDOT Co-op Program) allows students to gain practical experience and solid understanding of work in civil engineering and civil engineering technology.

-- The Co-op Program provides an opportunity to earn income which will help to cover the cost of a college education.
+- The Internship Program provides an opportunity to earn income which will help to cover the cost of a college education.

-- The Co-op Program helps to relate the academic and industrial worlds.
+- The Internship Program helps to relate the academic and industrial worlds.
 A student will be able to see how the information covered in classes is related to industry and government.

-- Open to all undergraduate students currently enrolled and studying in the engineering and technology fields with priority to Civil Engineering, Civil Technology, Construction Management, and Land Surveying.
+- Open to all undergraduate/graduate students currently enrolled and studying in the engineering and technology fields with priority to Civil Engineering, Civil Technology, Construction Management, and Land Surveying.

 - Cumulative GPA must be a 2.0 or higher.